artischockee/twenty-one-points/README.md

 - [ ] Make an interaction for players's table
 - [x] Get rid of setting font for View's labels
 - [ ] Unite the Model and the View using Controller
+- [ ] Add the i18n to the application

 ## Disclaimer
 The author **doesn't** appreciate gambling, so the development of this program wasn't in his plans.
 It was a customer's desire.
 But anyway, this development gave the author the new experience in programming.
 The author was honestly trying (and he still tries) to make a good, handy design of the program, therefore please, give your feedback.
 Thank you!